Anirudh-A/BankOfIreland-Statement-parser-and-adder/README.md

 # BankOfIreland-Statement-parser-and-adder

+Licence - MIT

-Get in touch if you want to use this!
+Get in touch if you want to know more!